The International Institute for Justice and the Rule of Law

-The International Institute for Justice and the Rule of Law, also referred to as The IIJ or Malta Institute, is an International body, which aims to improve governance within underdeveloped countries, with its main focus on counter-terrorism.
+The International Institute for Justice and the Rule of Law, also referred to as The IIJ or Malta Institute, is an International body that aims to improve governance within underdeveloped countries through efforts focused on counter-terrorism.
 The IIJ was founded in 2014 by twelve founding nations and is based in Valletta, Malta.
-It is often referred to as a Global Counter-Terrorism Forum inspired institution.
-The founding nations include the United Kingdom, France, the United States and the EU.
-It also partnered with a number of International federations, such as the United Nations and the EU.
+It is often referred to as a Global Counterterrorism Forum-inspired institution.
+The founding nations include the United Kingdom, France, the United States, and the EU.
+It has also partnered with international federations such as the United Nations.

-Since 2014, the IIJ has focused on improving rule of law within Africa and also the Middle East.
+Since 2014, the IIJ has focused on improving rule of law within Africa and the Middle East.
 Its main objective is to train justice sector practitioners and also minimise terrorism in the regions.

 Structure

 The International Institute for Justice and the Rule of Law is based out of Valletta, Malta.
 However, the Counter-Terrorism Organization has offices and events all around the world in places such as Argentina, Burkina Faso, Cote d'Ivorie, Kenya, Kuwait, Jordan, Ghana, Nigeria, Uganda, Indonesia, and the Philippines amongst others.